Full-text books and pamphlets about Columbia and South Carolina from the Richland Library Local History collections.

 This collection contains two volumes of local history and genealogical information regarding Fairfield County, South Carolina, including families who settled in the region, as well as related lines in Charleston, Orangeburg County, Richland County, and elsewhere in South Carolina.
 The volumes include transcriptions of letters and account books and excerpts from other unpublished documents regarding […]

-The Oconee County Public Library, with the help of the State Library’s Digitization in a Box Initiative, is currently digitizing books, pamphlets and other documents which deal with some aspect of the history of Oconee County.
-Most are works by local authors which were originally published in very small editions and are no longer […]
+The Oconee County Public Library is currently digitizing books, pamphlets and other documents which deal with some aspect of the history of Oconee County.
+Most are works by local authors which were originally published in very small editions and are no longer available for sale in a print version.
+Our digital collection continues to […]